 Healthful carbohydrates include fruit, vegetables, legumes, whole grains, and some cereals.
 These foods contain essential vitamins, minerals, fiber, and key phytonutrients.

-The Mediterranean diet has a moderate amount of carbohydrates from natural sources plus some animal or fish protein.
+The Mediterranean diet has a moderate amount of carbohydrates from mostly whole food sources plus some animal or fish protein.
+This diet relates to a lower risk of developing T2DM.

 The glycemic index (GI) ranks how quickly a food raises blood sugar levels on a scale of 0 to 100.